codeborne/translate-tool/README.md

 * `indent` is the space indentation.
 The default is always 2 when starting a new project via the tranlate tool.
 * `token` (optional) is the access token to access a protected url, such as a private GitHub repository.
 More on that below.

-### Integrating with GitHub.
+### Integrating with GitHub/BitBucket.

-This tool supports using a GitHub repository to fetch and then commit the changes when you're done.
+This tool supports using a GitHub and BitBucket repositories to fetch and then commit the changes when you're done.

 Various projects usually have a defined file structure where all translations are stored in JSON.